 Nature and art come together at the Clayton River Walk

 Beyond the natural beauty of this country trail along the Neuse, the public art display along the bridge by the butterfly park offers changing exhibits throughout the year.
-We ventured out early one morning this week (trying to beat the heat), to see the newest display, just installed in May.
-The new installation, Whimsical Birds, is sponsored in part by a grant from the Johnston County Arts Council to promote art projects on the trail.
-This art was created by local students from Clayton High School, Clayton Middle School, Cooper and Powhatan Elementary Schools.
+Visitors out along the trail will find artwork by local students from the Clayton area...like Whimsical Birds pictured here.
+These installations change each year and are sponsored in part by a grant from the Johnston County Arts Council to promote art projects on the trail.

 Clayton River Walk: Know before you go

 Three parking areas offer easy access to the Clayton River Walk: